mindspore-ai/docs/docs/mindspore/source_en/model_train/dataset/cache.md

 The preceding commands can use the `-h` and `-p` parameters to specify the server, or the user can specify it by configuring environment variables `MS_CACHE_HOST` and `MS_CACHE_PORT`.
 If not specified, the default operation is performed on servers with IP 127.0.0.1 and port number 50052.

-The `ps -ef|grep dataset-cache-server` command can be used to check if the server is started and query server parameters.
+The `ps -ef|grep dataset-cache-server` command can be used to check if the server is started or query server parameters.

 The `dataset-cache --server_info` command can also be used to check a detailed list of parameters for the server.